 Take on the highest possible personal responsibility!

-The monks and nuns are happy to share the temple life with you.
+We are happy to share the temple life with you.
 If you cannot adjust to it, leave the temple immediately.

 - Be quiet and pay attention!